Surgeon Cognitive Dashboard — Case Study

 Methods & results that matter (ops KPIs)

-We track outcomes that training leaders can act on:
+I track outcomes that training leaders can act on:

 • High-load minutes per hour (↓ is better).
 Target ≥20–30% reduction after policy tuning.